xriss/gamecake/vbox_osx/readme.md

 	vagrant halt

+Now you can unset the password in the vagrantfile, so that vagrant ssh doesnt expect a password.
+IE undo what you just tweaked

+	nano Vagrantfile

-This will set the password to vagrant for the vagrant user and let vagrant unfuck itself and finally we can just use it like normal
+All this will have set the password to vagrant for the vagrant user and let vagrant unfuck itself and so that finally we can just use it like normal

 	vagrant up
 	vagrant provision